-The substrate networks are generated by GT-ITM tool [18].
-3 domains are generated.
-Each domain consists of 50 nodes and 100 links.
-The 3 domains are interconnected by 26 peering links.
-The CPU capacity of each node is chosen in [50,150].
-The bandwidth capacity is selected in [50,100] for intra links and in [300,400] for peering links.
+To simulate the multi-domain environment, we chose 4 real networks from SNDlib [17] interconnected via 44 peering links.
+The 4 domains consist respectively of 35 nodes and 80 links, 40 nodes and 89 links, 50 nodes and 88 links, and finally 54 and nodes 81 links.
+The CPU capacity of each node is chosen in [100,150].
+The bandwidth capacity is selected in [100,150] for intra links and in [300,400] for peering links.
 The cost of the pseudo link between a border node and an intra node is chosen to be the inverse of the bandwidth capacity of the shortest path between these two nodes.

-The virtual networks are also generated by GT-ITM tool.
-The virtual nodes of each VN follow a uniform distribution between 3 and 8.
+The virtual networks are generated by GT-ITM tool [18].
+The virtual nodes of each VN follow a uniform distribution between 3 and 10.
 The virtual nodes are interconnected with probability 0.4.
 The CPU and bandwidth demands are uniformly chosen in [0,20].
-The VN request arrival process is Poisson with arrival rate $\lambda \in (2 \dots 6)$ requests per 100 time units.
+The VN request arrival process is Poisson with arrival rate $\lambda \in (2\dots 6)$ requests per 100 time units.
 The life time of each VN follows an exponential distribution with an average of 1000 time units.
-Each simulation lasts for 20000 time units.
+Each simulation lasts for 30000 time units.